lyannaliu/lyannaliu.github.io/resultsandconclusion.md

 The neural network performed the worst of all four submodels.
 Logistic regression, bagging, and boosting showed relatively high sensitivity (~70%); however, they all scored extremely low (~0.01%) on the true sensitivity metric.
 The ensembler model built out of all four models showed a similar pattern.
 Our understanding of this is that the model is relatively good at detecting hits out of the songs it has included in the 'similars dataframe' (sensitivity), however the majority of the 'similars dataframe' includes songs that are not found in the `target playlist` (true sensitivity).

 All of the models and the ensembler performed poorly on precision (~0.1%, except for neural nets, with 0%); this demonstrates that the models predicted many more false positives than true positives.
 Since the purpose of this model is to recommend songs a user might like, based off of a `target song` in a `target playlist`, it is important that the model has higher precision and recommends fewer false positives.
 False discovery rate is the complement of precision, so it follows that all models scored extremely high (~99%) on this metric.
-The neural network scored 0% in both precision and false discovery network because we assigned 0s to any metric with a 0 in its denominator.
+The neural network scored 0% in both precision and false discovery network because we assigned 0s to any metric with a 0 in its denominator to avoid a divison by zero error.
 Otherwise, these metrics could be viewed as Not Applicable.

 Below are the detailed metrics for the models, organized by training and testing.